Cozy Peach Kitchen

 Glass bowl filled with chickpeas and metal measuring spoon on marble background.

-Add the rinsed and drained chickpeas to a medium bowl.
+Step 1: Add the drained and rinsed chickpeas to a medium bowl.
 Drizzle with 1 teaspoon olive oil and 2 teaspoons seasonings of choice.
 Toss to combine.

 Chickpeas spread out on wire air fryer rack.